 - When do I need a Film Permit?

 A Film Permit is required when:

-- Utilizing city streets or alleyways (i.e., street closure, lane closure or requiring intermittent traffic control).
+- Utilizing city streets or alleyways (i.e., street closure, lane closure, intermittent traffic control or requiring traffic interruption).

 - Filming the Dallas Police Department or Dallas Fire-Rescue Department to include ‘said’ property.

 - Parking on restricted curb lanes and/or streets during the rush hour ban.